ropensci-archive/tidytags/README.md

-*Note: This file ('README.Rmd') generates the file README.md file.
-Edit here to make changes to that output file.*

 tidytags
 ========

-An R package for easy collection and powerful analysis of Twitter data.
+Simple Collection and Powerful Analysis of Twitter Data

-The goal of **tidytags** is to sync together (a) the ease of collecting tweets over time with a **Twitter Archiving Google Sheet** [TAGS](https://tags.hawksey.info/), (b) the utility of the **rtweet** [package](https://rtweet.info/) for processing and preparing additional Twitter metadata, and (c) a collection of different analytic functions we have developed during our own social media research.
+The goal of **tidytags** is to sync together (a) the simplicity of collecting tweets over time with a **Twitter Archiving Google Sheet** [TAGS](https://tags.hawksey.info/), (b) the utility of the **rtweet** [package](https://rtweet.info/) for processing and preparing additional Twitter metadata, and (c) a collection of different analytic functions we have developed during our own social media research.

 Installation
 ------------